RITA4LIFE

 Death Doula FAQs

-What if someone wants End of Life Option Act / Medical Aid in Dying (MAID)?
-When do I call an end of life doula?
+What if someone is considering the End of Life Option Act / Medical Aid in Dying (MAID)?
+When should I contact an End-of-Life Doula?

 Do you support clients who choose VSED?

-Where do you practice as a death doulas?
+Where do you practice as a Death Doula?

-I am virtual too, available as a Tele-Doula!
-Always feel comfortable to contact me for a consultation!
-I am able to serve in person nationwide with the client covering travel expenses and fees.
-Additionally, there are several death doula directories that you can search by state.
-Please refer to the Resources page.
+I also provide virtual support as a Tele-Doula, so distance doesn’t have to be a barrier—please feel free to reach out for a consultation!
+For in-person support nationwide, I am available to travel, with travel expenses and fees covered by the client.
+Additionally, there are several Death Doula directories where you can search by state.
+Please see the Resources page for more information.

 Call for your FREE 30 minute consultation